Powerlight: Critical reception

-With a 3 out of 5 stars rating, Ken Tucker of the Philadelphia Inquirer wrote "Earth, Wind and Fire's new collection of Utopian funk, "Powerlight" (Columbia), has a glossy sheen that manages to coat even the banal songs with a pretty surface that's pleasing."
+With a 3 out of 5 stars rating, Ken Tucker of The Philadelphia Inquirer wrote "Earth, Wind and Fire's new collection of Utopian funk, "Powerlight" (Columbia), has a glossy sheen that manages to coat even the banal songs with a pretty surface that's pleasing."
+Rick Shefchik of Knight Ridder in a 7/10 review wrote, "The title suggests a further descent into hip spiritualism, but the record itself has all the elements of E,W&F's best work - punchy horns, clean riffs, hard dance rhythms and soaring group vocals."

 Chip Stern of Musician claimed "Powerlight stands both as a testament to White's absolute mastery of production and EW&F's renewed vigour as a band."
-Charles McCollum of the Hartford Courant said Powerlight "is the best set the group has produced in some time, with an often heady mixture of American pop stylings and in something new from (Maurice) White Brazilian textures."
+Dave Marsh gave Powerlight 4 out of 5 stars and claimed that it's mostly "notable for the power of the playing."
 David Hepworth of Smash Hits gave the album an 8/10 rating and declared EWF are "firing on all cylinders."
 Hepworth added "They weld their massive sound together with such precision that their whole ensemble can provide a rhythm as spare and compulsive as a snapping finger, they write production numbers instead of songs and never allow the momentum to flag for a second, they're soppy as hell and, when they produce records like 'Powerlight', there's absolutely nothing wrong with that".
 Hugh Wyatt of the New York Daily News found "Earth, Wind & Fire gives new meaning to the word classy, and I like it".

 Issac Hayes called Powerlight one of Earth, Wind & Fire's five essential recordings.
-Powerlight was also placed by music critic Robert Christgau of the Village Voice at No. 36 on his dean's list of 1983.
+Powerlight was also placed by music critic Robert Christgau of The Village Voice at No. 36 on his dean's list of 1983.